 A variety of factors are taken into account when selecting which projects receive funding, including type of project, scale, location, number of people impacted and more.

 If a grant is approved, 80% of the funds will be sent in advance.
 The remaining 20% will be sent when the organization sends in a wrap up report that includes any photos, video, documents or publicity obtained while executing the project.

 The organization needs to promote their project within the appropriate community to raise awareness (social media, local news outlets, email lists, etc.)

 Yes!
 If you'd like to submit trail maps for addition to the BRP GO!
 App for mapping and GPS purposes, please send an email to Stephanie.Trudel@brp.com.
 Note, this is not required to participate in the Snow PASS grant program.

 We’d like to extend our sincere thanks to all the clubs, organizations and volunteers who selflessly share their time and resources to make snowmobiling better for all of us.
-Congratulations to all those selected to receive a Snow PASS grant for the upcoming season.
+Congratulations to all those selected to receive a Snow PASS grant for the 2022 season.